swahlquist/LingoLinq/TRANSLATIONS.md

 professional standards.
 Please be patient as we do this.

-Also note that by submitting your translations, you are agreeing to have them included in the CoughDrop code repository, and you transfer ownership of the updated text to the copyright holders listed in this repository.
+Also note that by submitting your translations, you are agreeing to have them included in the SweetSuite code repository, and you transfer ownership of the updated text to the copyright holders listed in this repository.

 ### New Translations